bambriz/Project-xolo/replit.md

 This project is now a complete 2D top-down dungeon crawler game built with Python and Pygame, featuring a fully modular architecture across multiple files.
 The game includes comprehensive gameplay mechanics including player movement, multiple enemy types with AI, combat systems (both melee and ranged), XP progression, line-of-sight visibility with fog of war, and procedural dungeon generation.

 The game is fully functional and ready to play, with all core systems tested and working properly.
+The latest version includes a complete 10-level progression system with boss battles, key/altar mechanics, sound system, and comprehensive item management.
 Additionally, the repository contains a modern web application built with React, TypeScript, and Express.js for potential future web-based features.

 # User Preferences